davidlamt/davidltran.com/src/posts/focus-next-input-react-native/index.md

         getRef={ref => this.setState({ passwordRef: ref })}
       />
     </View>
-  )
+  );
 }
 // ...
 ```

 ## Closing Thoughts

 Using `refs` for focusing inputs is pretty useful.
-The implementation becomes a bit more difficult as you have child components but the abstraction improves future maintainability.
+The implementation becomes a bit more difficult as you have child components but I believe the abstraction improves future maintainability.

-To be honest, `refs` were a confusing concept for me that I avoided.
-Not to state that I fully understand it now but being put in a situation where I had to understand it enough was a great learning experience.
+To be honest, `refs` were a confusing concept that I avoided.
+Not to state that I fully understand it now; but being put in a situation where I had to understand it enough was a great learning experience.

 A bit philosophical but **we tend grow the most during times of discomfort**.

+### Shameless Plug

+Currently working on [compounded](https://github.com/davidlamt/compounded), a simple mobile compound interest calculator.
+Looking to solve a personal need and learn new technologies!